McSCert/Flatten-Subsystem/README.md

 the many elements contained in a subsystem.

 *Note: This functionality has been since included in Matlab/Simulink 2014a as the "Expand Subsystem" operation.
-This tool is still beneficial for earlier versions of Matlab/Simulink, as well as handling more types of subsystems*
+This tool is still beneficial because it works for earlier versions of Matlab/Simulink, and it handles more types of subsystems (e.g. atomic subsystems).*

 ## User Guide
 For installation and other information, please see the [User Guide](doc/FlattenSubsystem_UserGuide.pdf).